 So to cater to those shoppers, you need to optimize your Pinterest marketing tactics and make shopping easier for users on the platform.
 And in order to do that, you should start implementing buyable pins, which are available for BigCommerce, Shopify, and Salesforce Commerce Cloud stores.

 There’s also a “Buy Now” button, which users can click on to purchase the product.
-This increased ease of purchase can improve ecommerce conversions.
+This increased ease of purchase can improve ecommerce conversion rate.

 Here’s an example of how a buyable pin looks.